-Update, 11/13/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
-Since that time, MSC Cruises has suspended all North American sailings through the end of 2020.
+Update, 12/7/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
+Since that time, MSC Cruises has suspended its North America sailings through February 28, 2021.

 MSC's Cruise Assurance Program, mentioned below, expired on October 31, 2020.
 The line's standard cancellation policy is again in effect for cancellations on future departures.

 You've booked your cruise, you're looking forward to it, and then the unthinkable happens: you have to cancel.

 But what is the MSC cruise refund policy?
 How long do you have to let the line know you won't be sailing, and will you get your money back?
 Here, we break down the fine print to help you receive a larger refund.

 MSC Cruises allows passengers to cancel their bookings in exchange for refunds, but the amount each passenger will receive is dependent on when the cancellations are made.

 In light of the global health crisis, MSC has created the Cruise Assurance Program, which allows booked passengers to cancel up to 48 hours prior to embarkation for sailings departing through October 31, 2020.
 They will receive future cruise credit equal to 100 percent of the fare paid, to be used to book a future voyage that departs on or before December 31, 2021.